Guidance

 During outbreaks, the importance of hand and respiratory hygiene should be re-emphasised among prisoners, detainees, staff and visitors.

-Staff should follow the guidance, which is specific to controlling the spread of ARI.
+Staff should follow the stated IPC advice in the earlier section, which is specific to controlling the spread of ARI.
 Local stocks of PPE and suitable arrangements for safe disposal should be in place for this.

-Follow the recommended PPE for staff in prisons and community offender populations.
+Follow the guidance on recommended PPE for staff in prisons and community offender populations.

 During outbreaks, wider staff use of fluid repellent surgical masks (Type IIR) should be considered to reduce transmission of COVID-19, particularly in poorly ventilated or crowded areas.
 This is known as source control and prevents spread from the wearer to others.